longfeng-li/http_server/README.md

 This is a simple HTTP server.
 You can use GET and HEAD command to get http information.
 You can also send some simple requests and this server will answer you.
+For instance, you can send it a series of numbers, and it will help you sort these numbers.